 196. ADVANCED INTERIOR DECORATION.
 Advanced study in interior decoration with advice, estimates, and actual work on decorating problems.
 Must be taken the last quarter of the senior year.
-Three credits, spring.
+Three credits; spring.

 197. METHODS OF TEACHING HOME ECONOMICS.
-The principles and practices of teaching home economics in secondary schools and adult education classes.
+The principles and practices of teaching home economics on the elementary and secondary level, as well as adult education classes.
 Special attention will be given to the newer methods of presentation in classroom, laboratory and community demonstrations.
-Two credits, autumn.
+Observation, demonstration, and class presentation are required of the students as a part of this course.
+Three credits; autumn.